linkya4204/Data-Analysis/README.md

 # Data-Analysis
-This folder consists all of my work and practice files for Tableau, SQL and PowerBI
+This folder contains files of my work regarding the field of Data Analysis.
+- SQL
+- Tableau
+- Python
+- and so on.

+Hopefully I can populate this as much as I can, start from now Jan-2025